Fixed: Friend can't Connect to Minecraft Server [2023]

 • Reboot the router.

 You are done port forwarding your router.
-You can check if the port is forwarded or not by putting up your IP address and the TCP port on this website.
+You can check if the port is forwarded or not by putting up your IP address and the TCP port.

 If you face connection issues on Minecraft after port-forwarding, check our separate article where we deal with this issue.